ysong2gc/ysong.github.io/_teaching/teaching_HKU.md

 location: "Hong Kong"
 ---

-TA experience during my study at the University of Hong Kong
+Courses I was a TA during my study at the University of Hong Kong

 Fall 2014
 ======
-Fundamental Physics
+Fundamental Physics (PHYS1250)

 Spring 2015
 ======
-Cosmology
+Cosmology (PHYS3034/4653)

 Fall 2015
 ======
-Physics by Inquiry, Selected Topics in Astrophysics
+Physics by Inquiry (PHYS1240), Selected Topics in Astrophysics (PHYS4651)

 Spring 2015
 ======
-Introduction to Relativity
+Introduction to Relativity (PHYS1304/2055)